Foundation / Corporation

 -Ecological sustainability and environmental stewardship are core values.

--Reach underserved communities and constituencies in Upper Valley.
+-Reach underserved communities and constituencies in the Upper Valley.

 -Promote partnerships and collaborations between and among schools, colleges, environmental learning centers, nonprofit organizations, municipalities, community groups, and other institutions.

--Leverage resources to encourage more community and financial support for environmental/ecology programs.
+-Leverage resources to encourage more community and/or financial support for the Environmental and ecology programs.

 -Enhance the scientific foundation for education and action.

--Promote the replication of successful practices and proven models.
+-Promote replication of successful practices and proven models.

 Up to $5,000

-Applicant must be recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Code, or be a school, municipality or other subdivision of government.
-Organizations that do not have public charity status may apply for grants if another public charity acts as a fiscal sponsor.
+Applications are accepted from organizations recognized as public charities (tax exempt under Section 501c3 of the Internal Revenue Code) and from public agencies, such as schools.
+Organizations that do not have public-charity status may apply for grants if another public charity acts as a fiscal sponsor.

 Funding is limited to the Foundation’s Upper Valley Region.
 See link to map below in Additional Geographic Information.

-Matching funds are not required, but securing other resources, such as cash, other grants, in-kind services, and volunteer efforts, makes the application stronger.
+Matching funds are not required, but securing other resources—cash, other grants, in-kind services, volunteer effort, etc.—makes the application stronger.